SherryLabs/sherry-contracts/contracts/kol-router/README.md

 1. A KOL registers to be part of the system
 2. A protocol-specific factory contract creates a dedicated router for the KOL
-3. The KOL can customize their fee (within limits)
+3. The KOL can customize their fee
 4. Users can swap tokens through the KOL's router:
    - A small fee is taken in the native token (e.g., AVAX)
    - The rest of the transaction is routed to the appropriate DEX